lowRISC/sonata-system/capability_modification_reference_guide.md

 end:
 ```
 ## CSetBoundsExact
-CSetBoundsExact takes a destination capability register `cd`, a source capability register and an integer register `rs2`.
+`CSetBoundsExact` sets precise new bounds for a capability `cap`, using an integer value corresponding to the new length as input.
+Unlike `CSetBounds`, this instruction will fail (clear the tag bit), if the requested bounds cannot be represented exactly due
+to coding constraints.
-Capability register `cd` is set to `cs1` with its base (and address) as `cs1.address` and its length as `rs2`.
-If this cannot be represented
+The resulting capability is set to `cap` with its
-exactly the tag bit is cleared.
-Like with CSetBounds, if the requested bounds for `cd` are larger than the bounds for `cs1`
+- base field replaced with `cap.address`
+- length field replaced with the integer input.

+This test ensures that `cap.address` is within the bounds of `cap` and that the integer input value to `CSetBounds` does
+not exceed the maximum permissible length of `cap`.
+By incrementing `cap.addr` by `rand_base % max_increment` (where `rand_base` is a random input to the test) the new address is guaranteed to be below `cap.top`.
+A similar technique ensures that the integer input is less than or equal to the maximum permissible length (`cap.top - cap.addr`).

-the tag bit is cleared.
+The resulting bounds are always the same as the requested bounds.
+When this is not representable, the tag bit is cleared.

-For the bounds to be represented exactly, the number of leading zeroes of the length must be greater than or equal to the
-number of trailing zeroes of the base.
-The length of the capability `cd` is determined by the integer register `rs2` and the
-base of `cd` is determined by `cs1.address`.
-There are many different ways to manipulate random inputs for this test to ensure the instruction succeeds.

-The following test takes two random 32-bit word inputs, called `rand_base` and `rand_length`, because they are used to determine
+The test takes two random 32-bit word inputs, called `rand_base` and `rand_length`, used to determine
-the base and length of `cd` respectively.
-The address of `cd` is calculated as $cs1.address + (rand\_base \bmod cs1.length)$.
+the base and length of the resulting capability `cd` respectively.
+The address of `cd` is calculated as $cap.address + (rand\_base \bmod cap.length)$.
 From this the value of the exponent `e` that will be used to represent the bounds internally is then calculated as the number
 of trailing zeroes of this address. `e` cannot be greater than the number of trailing zeroes as the encoding of `base` will then
 not be exact (exactness is required for this instruction). `e` could be less than the number of trailing zeroes and this